People’s Pandemic Prevention Plan:

 Restore decades of disinvestment in public health and impoverished communities by creating a permanent 300,000-person Public Health Corps, creating union jobs in community-based social change organizations, preferentially hiring from vulnerable communities impacted by systemic racism and the policies that push pandemic diseases onto the already poor and sick.

 The initial work is contact tracing, testing, and quarantine/isolation support and, eventually, vaccinations.
 When COVID-19 subsides, the Public Health Corps should tackle a broader range of health disparities, such as opioid addiction, homelessness, environmental racism, clean energy, and even rural broadband.

-The 300,000 jobs estimate comes from the Association of State and Territorial Health Officials and is supported by Obama/Biden CDC Director Tom Frieden’s estimate.
+The Association of State and Territorial Health Officials have estimated that at least 300,000 jobs are needed, and this number is supported by Obama/Biden CDC Director Tom Frieden’s estimate.
 They should be paid a living wage (similar to Census Workers) and belong to a union.

 Rather than being low-level health service providers for government agencies, the Public Health Corps should be organizers working at community-based advocacy organizations, with linkages to health institutions, but purpose-built to organize for social change and mobilize to correct systemic and structural problems that have contributed to communities of color being disproportionately poor and sick long before COVID.